gvwilson/sdxpy/en/src/server/index.md

 that uniquely identifies the socket on the host machine.
 (If an IP address is like a company's phone number, then a port number is like an extension.)
-Ports 0-1023 are reserved for the operating system's use;
+Ports 0-1023 are reserved for well-known TCP/IP applications like web servers;
-anyone else can use the remaining ports.
+custom applications should use the remaining ports (and should allow users to decide *which* port, since there's always the chance that two different people will pick 1234 or 6789).

 [% figure
    slug="server-sockets"